-- GILTI is calculates using “net” CFC tested income.
+- GILTI is calculated using “net” CFC-tested income.
 By electing HTE, it is possible that a loss CFC (U.S. loss, not foreign loss) may become an excluded one.
-The excluded CFC cannot reduce net CFC tested income anymore, hence, the loss is not included for GILTI calculation.
+The excluded CFC cannot reduce net CFC tested income anymore, hence, the loss is not included for the GILTI calculation.

 - Low-taxed income will keep on giving rise to GILTI

 The final regulations use the “tested unit” concept as opposed to the previously proposed “qualified business unit”.
 The effective tax rate is determined at the tested-unit level instead of the overall effective foreign tax rate of the CFC.

 Tested units are a further breakdown of a CFC and can be a CFC, a flow-through entity, or a branch of a CFC.
 The foreign effective tax rate at each tested unit level helps the taxpayer if one tested unit pays a higher tax then than another one.